-You want to keep your horse warm, but you don’t want him to sweat and certainly want your horses’ blanket to fit properly.
-Jeffers Equine has constructed a complete horse blanket guide to ensure that you are properly choosing, fitting and caring for your horse blanket.
+You want to keep your horse warm, but you don’t want them to sweat, and you certainly want your horse’s blanket to fit properly.
+Jeffers Equine has constructed a complete horse blanket guide to ensure that you are properly choosing, fitting, and caring for your horse blankets.

 - First, ensure that your horse is standing square.

-- Starting at point (A.), place the end of the measuring tape at the point where your horse’s neck meets the center of his chest.
+- Place the end of a measuring tape at the point where your horse’s neck meets the center of their chest.

-- Draw the tape along the widest part of the shoulder & then continue along the side of the horse.
+- Draw the tape along the widest part of the shoulder and then continue along the side of the horse.

-- End your measurement at the edge of the tail (B.).
-It is very important not to go to the center of the tail as this will give you an incorrect measurement.
+- End your measurement at the edge of the tail.
+It is very important not to go to the center of the tail, as this will give you an incorrect measurement.

-If you end up with a measurement in between blanket sizes, round down to the smaller size.
-Purchasing a horse blanket too large can cause it to shift during turnout.
-It can also cause the horse to get caught up in the blanket which will cause rips or injuries to your horse.
+If you end up with a measurement in-between blanket sizes, round down to the smaller size.
+Purchasing a horse blanket that is too large can cause it to shift during turnout.
+It can also cause the horse to get caught up in the blanket, which will result in rips or injuries to your horse.

-Some horse blankets can be machine-washed at home, depending on the capacity of your washer & machine specifications.
+Some horse blankets can be machine-washed at home, depending on the capacity of your washer and machine specifications.

 The Rambo Horse Blanket Wash is a special cleaning concentration for all horse rugs and blankets.
-It’s 100% biodegradable, environmentally-friendly formulated and safe to use on all synthetics, canvas, cotton, poly-cotton, polyester, acrylic, and denim.
+It’s 100% biodegradable, formulated to be environmentally-friendly, and is safe to use on all synthetics, canvas, cotton, poly-cotton, polyester, acrylic, and denim.

 - Remove excess dirt, mud, and hair.